-Lead time, Reorder Level
+Lead Time, Reorder Level

 Lead Time is the total duration between the initiation of a process and its completion.
 In inventory management, it specifically refers to the time taken from placing an order for inventory to when it is received and ready for use or sale.
 Lead time includes order processing, manufacturing or production (if applicable), and shipping or delivery.
 Accurate lead time calculation is crucial for maintaining optimal inventory levels, as it helps determine when to reorder stock to avoid shortages and overstocking.
 Managing lead time effectively ensures that products are available to meet customer demand, thereby enhancing service levels and operational efficiency.